felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 After only a few chapters, I began to feel dizzy.
 This book wasn't like the Phoenix Project.
 It was a _real_ book, one that required actual effort to read through.
-It laid the truth bare: I truly had no idea what I had gotten myself into.
+It laid the truth bare: I had no idea what I had gotten myself into.
 I quickly fell into the Valley of Despair.

-Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of knowledge.
+Every new information felt like it took the place of another one in my head, reminiscent of a musical chair of knowledge.
 For example, I had trouble remembering what the [Three Ways of DevOps](https://itrevolution.com/articles/the-three-ways-principles-underpinning-devops/) stood for, even though they were central parts of both the
 Phoenix Project and the handbook.
 It felt like I was drowning in